lsantanen/eco_genomics_2025/group_project/group_project_notes.md

     -   `ANGSD.sh` and `ANGSD_pops.sh` are both saved under `~/projects/eco_genomics_2025/group_project/myscripts`

     -   Gave `sbatch` a run time of 48 hours just to ensure it would have enough time

+### 11/18/2025: Open Lab Day

+-   Deleted files from RDA directory that were from failed ANGSD run

+-   All correct files are in `spruceAgogo/RDA/ANGSD`

+-   Research how to do redundancy analysis (RDA)

+-   Read through RDA tutorial from Capblancq

+    -   Process will be very similar to what we need to do, but will need to make some adjustments to properly fit our data (ANGSD output)